 An Innermost House Library

 The following is an account of the books that occupied the 144 square feet of the original Innermost House over its seven years of existence.
-The library was reviewed each year or two, when books were removed that had proved unnecessary to the daily conversation the house enclosed.
-All texts were originally composed by the light of the same domesticated fire that warmed and illuminated the Innermost House, save only those few modern authors that were later added to reflect changing cultural circumstances.
+The library was reviewed each year or two, when books were removed that proved unnecessary to the daily conversation the house enclosed.
+All texts were originally composed by the light of the same domesticated fire that warmed and illuminated the Innermost House, save only those modern authors that are added here to address changing cultural circumstances.

 The selection is an entirely personal one developed over decades of married conversation, immersion in nature, and engagement with the world, all as aspects of a lifework of cultural, intellectual, and spiritual renewal.
 It was developed solely as a resource for private self-culture, independent of any university, cultural organization, or political program.
 As a body, the books represent a living whole of literate, cosmopolitan civilization.
 Though individual texts were discussed and gathered into the library one-by-one, together they communicate a meaning irreducible to the sum of their severality.